 By producing a translation, Wycliffe ran afoul of church authorities.
 The few Wycliffe Bible copies in existence were banned by a synod of clergy in Oxford in 1408.
 An edict was issued against any unauthorized translation of the Bible into English.
 Wycliffe was pronounced a heretic and was called “a son of the old serpent, forerunner and disciple of Antichrist” by the English Archbishop.2 In 1415, the Church Council of Constance condemned Wycliffe’s writings and ordered his bones to be dug out of the ground and to be burned.

 We can now begin to understand why Tyndale and his Bible translation would not be appreciated.
 Church authorities seemed to take a dim view of Christian folk having the Bible in the language of the uneducated laity.
 In the words of Church historian Philip Schaff, “Down to the very end of its history, the Medieval Church gave no official encouragement to the circulation of the Bible among the laity.
 On the contrary, it uniformly set itself against it.”3

 In the begynnynge God created heaven and erth.
 The erth was voyde and emptie, ad darcknesse was vpon the depe, an the spirite of god moved vpon the water …

 The Protestant Reformation begins

-Tyndale had thrown in his lot with the Reformers and was highly critical of the Church structure in England.
-We could concede that the established church in England had no real case for objecting to a Bible in English, except perhaps on the traditional view that it was unhealthy for people to actually read the Bible for themselves.
-However, church officials also objected to the virulent commentary that Tyndale’s New Testament contained.
-This gave the high clergy the rationale to condemn Tyndale and seize copies of his translation.
+Tyndale had thrown in his lot with the Reformers and was highly critical of the church structure in England.
+The established church in England had no real case for objecting to a Bible in English, except perhaps on the traditional view that it was unhealthy for people to read the Bible for themselves.
+However, church officials also objected to the critical commentary that Tyndale’s New Testament contained.
+This gave the clergy the rationale to condemn Tyndale and seize copies of his translation.